anizme/AKASimulator/README.md

 ---
 ## Input
 1. Path to ELF file
-2. Path for output of simulator
+2. (Optional) Path for output of simulator
 3. (Optional) Path to stub_info file
 ---
 ## Output